 Race car engineering.
 Quality components.
 Uniquely designed, beautifully made, with astonishing performance that surpasses practically any vehicle.
 This then is the essence of the Ariel Atom - no compromise, total driver involvement, the bottom line is stunningly serious fun.The original Ariel company started by making cars around the turn of the last century and later became well known as a builder of high powered motorbikes, which included the famous Ariel Arrow.

-The Atom has been in production for over fifteen years at the purpose-built factory in Crewkerne, Somerset, and the latest versions of this car, the Atom 3.5 and 3.5R, are built alongside the new Ace motorbike.
-A totally new model, the all terrain Nomad, has now been added to the range.
+The Atom has been in production for over fifteen years at the purpose-built factory in Crewkerne, Somerset, and the latest versions of this car, the Atom 4 and 3.5R, are built alongside the Ace motorbike and the all terrain Nomad.